aniketk17/entrata-training/basic-linux-commands/README.md

 ## 📌 Description

 This module showcases my learning and assessment progress for Linux commands.
-It reflects hands-on practice and understanding of command-line operations.
+For this module I have used w3 schools learning platform.

 ---